Residency & Fellowship

-- Letters of Recommendation: Three letters of recommendation and the ASHP-developed recommendation
+4. Letters of Recommendation: Three letters of recommendation and the ASHP-developed recommendation form are required.

 If you are within three years post-graduation, one letter should be from a faculty member, specifically from a clinical rotation preceptor; one letter from your pharmacy practice residency program director; and one letter from an employer or from someone outside the profession.

 If you are more than three years post-graduation, one letter should be from an employer/supervisor, one letter from your pharmacy practice residency program director, and one letter from someone outside your employment.
 A faculty member still can be used if an ongoing relationship has been maintained.

 No set format is required for the letters, but they need to address your potential for success in the residency program.
 You may use the ASHP Resident Recommendation Form.

 An on-site interview is considered very important and is normally required for a complete application.
 Call 832-355-3114 to arrange and discuss this requirement.
 The on-site interview is normally a full day and will include your presenting a 20-minute in-service on a pharmacy/pharmaceutical topic of your choice to a group of pharmacists.

 Houston, TX 77030

 For more information, please visit the Baylor St. Luke's Medical Center Web page.